EbookFoundation/thoth-wiki/Home.md

 The following wiki lists all output formats, platforms, and other stakeholders that relate to the development of [[open]] source metadata management system Thoth.
 Those wikis marked with an asterisk (*) are identified in the [WP5 Scoping Report](https://copim.pubpub.org/pub/wp5-scoping-report-building-open-dissemination-system/) and are indexed as an issue in the [Thoth Project](https://github.com/thoth-pub/thoth/projects).
 Those wikis marked with a caret (^) have been successfully implemented in Thoth.

 The transfer protocols and file specifications listed in this wiki are those which have current or future support by Thoth.
-Any updates are welcome at wp5@copim.ac.uk.
+Any updates are welcome at info@thoth.pub.

 The Thoth User Manual, for publishers and other creators of metadata records in Thoth, can be [found here](https://github.com/thoth-pub/thoth/wiki/Thoth-User-Manual).